C2SM/c2sm.github.io/docs/alps/uenvs.md

 ## Mount points

 Uenvs cannot be mounted *anywhere*.
-They are generated with a predefined installation path contained in it, where the user is supposed to mount them, at least if they are used as a spack instance (don't know for other usage).
-By default, it is `/user-environment` and another `/user-tools` also exists for *side* environments that would potentially need to be mounted simultaneously to a *main* one.
+They are generated with a predefined installation path contained in it, where the user is supposed to mount them.
+By default the `uenv` tool and slurm plugin will use the path found in the metadata, ususally `/user-environment` and sometimes `/user-tools`.
+The later path exists for *side* environments that would potentially need to be mounted simultaneously to a *main* one.

 ## `spack-c2sm` integration